 When facing an ethical dilemma, how do you decide what's right?
 Most people rely on intuition—a gut feeling.
 But intuition is inconsistent, culturally embedded, and breaks down in novel situations.

 Moral frameworks are systematic approaches to ethical reasoning.
 They're not absolute truths—they're tools that structure moral thinking, reveal blind spots, and help you justify decisions.
+They are the building blocks of ethical decision making: understanding which framework you are applying is the first step to applying it well.

 Understanding the major frameworks—consequentialism, deontology, virtue ethics, care ethics, and others—makes you a better moral reasoner, even if you don't adopt one exclusively.